 Have you had any encounters of unexpected kindness and how did you pay-it-forward?

 There is always help from Allah.
 When my sponsorship applications were turned down, Allah actually had other plans for me.
 He sent ‘angels’ along my journey to help me – giving me food, money and sharing their roof.

 In return, I normally offer to cook Malaysian dishes for them and help with cleaning up or taking care of their little ones.
 I also include them in my prayers.
-They always say that a prayer of a traveler will be granted….wallahualam.
+They always say that the prayer of a traveller will be granted.
+Wallahualam.